• Gear Reviews

 Long gone are the days of only 1 or 2 companies manufacturing splitboard bindings.
 The splitboard industry continues to grow as does the innovations in splitboading and splitboard bindings specifically.
 Check out our picks for the best splitboard specific bindings of the year below.

 Mountain Weekly News Founder, Mike Hardaker reviews the latest splitboard bindings.
-From Union, to Burton, Vitro, K2 we cover all the best splitboard bindings on the market for going up hill ascension performance and how they perform on the ride downhill.
+From Union, to Burton, Nitro, K2 we cover all the best splitboard bindings on the market for going up hill ascension performance and how they perform on the ride downhill.
 We have been tested splitboard bindings for over a decade.
 Enjoy Mike’s picks below.

 Best Splitboard Bindings We Tested

-2024 Union Charger Splitboard Binding
+Union Charger – Best Overall Splitboard Binding

 Man Splitboard Touring on a Pair of Union Charger Bindings